sissythem/movieapp/README.md

 ## Vaadin Project

-In the EAR section, we have described how we have created the Vaadin Project.
-After having created the project, it is necessary to add below dependencies:
+In the EAR section, we have described how we have created the Vaadin project.
+In order to be able to inject our beans to the UI, we have added below dependencies to the pom.xml file:

 ```
 <!-- https://mvnrepository.com/artifact/com.vaadin/vaadin-cdi -->